vol-dev/vdo.ninja/high-def-camera.md

 Using Ethernet instead of Wi-Fi will also help to ensure the frame loss at these higher resolutions is managable.
 At higher resolutions, frame rates are more likely to be unstable.

-4K30 video is achievable with OBS.Ninja, with a fast enough computer and with very high video bitrates; often in the realm of 30 to 40-mbps.
+4K30 video is achievable with VDO.Ninja, with a fast enough computer and with very high video bitrates; often in the realm of 30 to 40-mbps.

-As OBS.Ninja dynamically adjusts video resolution and bitrate to match the available Internet connection bandwidth availability, sometimes 1280x720 video resolutions won't be maintainable.
-You can run the https://OBS.Ninja/speedtest to see if you are able to hit at least 2000-kbps, which is about what is needed for smooth 720p video.
+As VDO.Ninja dynamically adjusts video resolution and bitrate to match the available Internet connection bandwidth availability, sometimes 1280x720 video resolutions won't be maintainable.
+You can run the https://VDO.Ninja/speedtest to see if you are able to hit at least 2000-kbps, which is about what is needed for smooth 720p video.